Jesus the Good Shepherd

 Christ is the Good Shepherd

-Jesus is both the Owner of the sheep as well as their loving Good Shepherd.
+Jesus is both the Owner of his sheep as well as their loving Good Shepherd.
 This means he is both our Lord, and our Savior.
 Our Lord descended from heaven to gather his flock, and when the wolf came to attack, he threw himself down before the wolf.
 He sacrificed his life so that we could live.
 When has an earthly shepherd ever sacrificed his life for his flock?
-Maybe it has happened, but we don’t know about it.

 To conclude his story, Jesus said this about himself: